 What Are the different meditation methods that we teach?

-Our teaching program is currently based on three meditation methods
+Our teaching program is currently based on two meditation methods

 In addition we are able to explain a range of other methods including mindfulness, breathing meditation, mantra meditation, walking meditation and healing meditation.
 It should be pointed out that with rare exceptions most generic mediation methods, for example compassionate meditation (CM) exist in different forms in diverse secular and spiritual traditions.
 Whilst many share common aspects and can appear to be quite similar, this is not necessarily the case.
 For example what we call Buddhism is in fact made up of a number of different spiritual traditions based on the teachings of the Buddha.
 Mindfulness meditation within these different traditions can be considered to have differences as well as similarities.
 Even when the idea of mindfulness is similar the context in which mindfulness is practiced, the practice itself, and the degree of knowledge and experience of the students might be very different.